Aeroflot Flight A-13: Conclusions

 An investigation of the crash blamed the engine failure on the degradation of the turbine blades in the engine as a result of continuous overheating.
-This overheating can stem from several causes including not following the correct start-up procedures, design flaws, and the inability to detect overheating by visual means or through instrument indications.
+This overheating can stem from several causes including not following the correct start-up procedures, design flaws, and the inability to detect overheating by neither visual means nor instrument indications.
 The plane was also overloaded beyond its weight capacity by 193 kg.